Mirror symmetry for log Calabi-Yau surfaces I: Introduction

-More importantly (as there are much easier ways to smooth this singularity) our construction now gives a vast generalisation of Mumford's toric construction of theta functions for elliptic curves.
-Indeed, we will show in Part II that the fibrewise compactification of our family $(\cZ,\cD) \to \Spf \widehat{R}$, together with the theta functions (on $\cX = \cZ \setminus \cD$) extends canonically over $S'$.
-The restriction to $S' \cap T_Y$ gives the universal family of pairs $(Z,D)$ of a smooth anti-canonical elliptic curve on a del Pezzo surface, constructed in \cite{L76} and \cite{M82}, but now endowed with canonical theta functions not previously observed.

-\emph{The intersection matrix is negative definite}.
-In this case, there is a birational morphism $f:Y\to\oY$ contracting $D$ to a cusp singularity $p\in \oY$.
-See Example \ref{negdefexample} for background on cusp singularities.
-Cusps come in natural dual pairs, as observed in \cite{N80}.
-In fact, as we'll see in Example \ref{negdefexample}, this duality can be viewed as an early instance of mirror symmetry.
-We prove that the fibre $X_f$ has a unique singularity, the dual cusp to $p\in\oY$, and we thus obtain (in Theorem \ref{looijengasconjecture}) the following:
+The third main result of this paper is an application of our general construction, following from a more detailed analysis of the case where the matrix $(D_i\cdot D_j)$ is negative definite:

-\begin{corollary}[Looijenga's conjecture] A $2$-dimensional cusp singularity is smoothable if and only if the exceptional cycle of the dual cusp occurs as an anti-canonical cycle on a smooth projective rational surface. \end{corollary}
+\begin{theorem}[Looijenga's conjecture] A $2$-dimensional cusp singularity is smoothable if and only if the exceptional cycle of the dual cusp occurs as an anti-canonical cycle on a smooth projective rational surface. \end{theorem}